 Segmented labour market theory seeks to explain the existence of persistent discrimination against certain groups within the labour pool and in doing so poses a challenge to neo-liberal labour market theory which conceptualises non-rational discrimination as imperfect information - that is, temporary and self-correcting (Bauder 2001; Hiebert 2004).
 In simple terms, the segmented labour market model asserts that employers have a propensity to discriminate in the allocation of labour according to core work and peripheral work (Black 1995).
-Core sector jobs are seen as 'good' jobs on the basis they are well paid and secure (tend to be regular or full-time and permanent/ongoing) with good conditions (paid sick and holiday leave) while also providing opportunities for skill development, training and career progression through to higher ranks and pay rates.
+Core sector jobs are seen as 'good' jobs on the basis they are well paid and secure (tend to be regular or fulltime and permanent/ongoing) with good conditions (paid sick and holiday leave) while also providing opportunities for skill development, training and career progression though to higher ranks and pay rates.

-In contrast, peripheral sector jobs tend to require fewer skills, and provide lower rates of pay, have little job security, tend to provide far fewer benefits (eg no paid sick or holiday leave) and have fewer (and fluctuating) hours of paid work (eg casual and part-time).
-Peripheral or secondary sector jobs tend to provide very little opportunity for career development and in many cases does not provide a pathway to core or primary sector jobs.
+In contrast, peripheral sector jobs tend to require fewer skills, and provide low rates of pay, have little job security, tend to provide far fewer benefits (eg. no paid sick or holiday leave) and have fewer (and fluctuating) hours of paid work (eg. casual and part-time).
+Secondary work jobs tend to provide very little opportunity for career development and in many cases do not provide a pathway to primary sector jobs.
 Workers in the secondary labour force tend to be much more expendable and these workers are therefore more likely to experience periods of unemployment and they also are more vulnerable to exploitative and discriminatory practices (Peetz 2005a).

-Le and Miller (1999) use the term 'scarring' to explain the negative effects of unemployment in addition to peripheral employment on a person's employability profile (in the eyes of prospective employers).
+In an ABS report into trends in unemployment and job quality, Le and Miller (1999) use the term 'scarring' to explain the negative effects of unemployment in addition to peripheral employment on a person's employability profile (in the eyes of prospective employers).
 For example, unemployed workers tend to have a scarred profile and this intensifies as the duration of unemployment increases.
-Scarring is conceptualised around the notion of stigmatisation and accumulation of disadvantage which contribute to the marginalisation of workers from core jobs.
+Scarring is conceptualized around the notion of stigmatization and accumulation of disadvantage which contribute to the marginalisation of workers from core jobs.
 Older workers experience far greater difficulty in rejoining the core workforce after leaving and it appears they already carry a substantial level of disadvantage which makes them particularly susceptible to this scarring phenomenon.

-An issue of concern in this paper is that the Government's WorkChoices 2005 reforms were in part designed to increase peripheral sector employment by forcing more workers into marginal employment under the guise of 'flexibility'.
-This does, to some degree, seem at odds with Government rhetoric that older workers must be encouraged to continue workforce participation in order to address skill shortages and ensure sustainable dependency ratios in the future.
-This paper will now draw on literature that shows that the productivity, performance and learning capacities of older workers as a group are favourable, despite strongly rooted stereotypes that indicate otherwise.
+A key issue of concern in this paper is that the Government's new WorkChoices 2005 industrial relations reforms is in part designed to increase peripheral sector employment which would force more workers into marginal employment, including many older workers and jobseekers, while it has done very little in the way of encouraging positive employment outcomes for older workers.
+This is at odds with Government rhetoric that older workers must be encouraged to continue workforce participation in order to address skill shortages and an unsustainable dependency ratio in the future.
+Issues regarding the move towards a more contingent 'flexible' employment model are discussed later in this paper.
+Attention is now turned to issues relating to the productivity, performance and learning capability of the older worker demographic.